Constitution of the Society of Early Americanists

 After the president’s term is complete, the president shall become a member of the advisory committee.
 Presidents are ineligible for election to the office of executive coordinator for three years after completing their two-year terms on the advisory committee following the completion of their terms as president.

-The editor of the Society newsletter, the webmaster of the Society website, and the coordinator of the EARAM listserv are officers appointed by the executive officers for three-year renewable terms beginning in June 1992.
+The editor of the Society newsletter, the webmaster of the Society website, the DEI officer, and the coordinator of the EARAM listserv are officers appointed by the executive officers for three-year renewable terms beginning in June 1992.
 The treasurer shall be appointed by the president to a five-year term, renewable at the discretion of a subsequent president.

 Duties of the members of the council of officers are designated in the Bylaws for the Society of Early Americanists.
 The Council of Officers shall meet at least once a year, generally at the conference sponsored by the society.